evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=28h40m35s
 - **Standard Form** : $f(x) = ax^2 + bx +c$
 - **Vertex Form** : $a(x-h)^2 + k$
+- Be very careful with signs, if '-h' is not a negative number (addition sign instead) it would be a '-'negative' vertex
 ### 📝 Converting Standard Form to Vertex Form: $f(x) = x^2 - 9x + 7$

 The goal is to convert the standard form $f(x) = x^2 - 9x + 7$ to the vertex form $f(x) = a(x - h)^2 + k$, where $(h, k)$ is the vertex.